wpdas/near-social-bridge/README.md

 ### useNavigation

-Expose features like `push` new route, `goBack` to the previous route, `location` with the current route location and props, `history` with the history of all routes visited and their props:
+Expose features like `push` new route, `goBack` to the previous route, `location` with the current route location and props, `history` with the history of all routes visited and their props, `replace` performs a replaceState with arguments:

 ```ts
 import { useNavigation } from 'near-social-bridge'